Redtech0inc/MCNet/README.md

 # MCNet
 ## about
-This is the official pine repo for the MCNet Project Lua code for CC-Tweaked
+This is the official repo for the MCNet Project Lua code for CC-Tweaked

 i know this isn't much but i just threw this repo together in like a few second so please don't be mad about that srry